 Giving Tuesday helps nonprofits and individuals with unique ideas to support the world and their communities.

-Here are 5o more ideas from Giving Tuesday if an individual wishes to help their community and local nonprofits on this Giving Tuesday.
+Here are 50 more ideas if an individual wishes to help their community and local nonprofits on this Giving Tuesday.
 Nonprofits can use these ideas as well to encourage involvement and inspire people to give in the most meaningful ways.

 You did it!
 You’ve brought in donations, found potential donors, and connected with your base.

-On social media, you should also express gratitude.
+You should also express gratitude on social media.
 Create a thread on Twitter to give yourself room to write as much as you’d like, create a catchy caption on Instagram with a beautiful graphic, write a longer post for Facebook with accomplishments, and include a link to the finished fundraiser to post to LinkedIn.
-You want to cover all of your bases.

-To learn about other great features of Donorbox, click here.
+You can learn more about Donorbox’s effective features here.
 Read insightful blogs on Giving Tuesday, fundraising, nonprofit management, and more on the Donorbox Nonprofit Blog.